-Archive Records – the categories of archive record we undertake to collect are set out in our Collecting Policy.
+Archive Records – the categories of archive record we undertake to collect are set out in our National Monuments Record of Wales Collection Policy.

 The information held within the NMRW is made freely available under the Government Non-commercial License (NCGL) and can be accessed in multiple ways:

 RCAHMW policy documents are freely available under the Open Government Licence (OGL) and may be accessed through our website.